 Connie has participated in national seminars on health care and independent school law subjects, including conferences of the American Health Lawyers Association, the Greeley Medical Staff Institute, Maryland Hospital Education Institute, the National Association of Independent Schools, the National Business Officers Association and the Association of Independent Maryland Schools and D.C.
 Schools.

+Currently Connie is a member of the Gilchrist Hospice Board Quality Committee associated with the Greater Baltimore Medical Center, and the Gilchrist Family and Caregivers Advisory Council.
+She is an active volunteer for Vassar College and works on fundraising and planning reunions.
 From 2000-2013, Connie served on the Board of Directors of HopeWell Cancer Support, Inc., a non-profit organization providing free support services to cancer patients and their families.
 In October 2013, she was honored by HopeWell for 14 years of Board service.
 She has also reviewed research proposals as a patient stakeholder for the Patient Centered Outcomes Research Institute (PCORI).
 Her experience as a breast cancer survivor adds another dimension to her patient perspective and volunteer activities.
-Connie enjoys spending time with her wonderful family, including her amazing husband Tom, two fantastic sons Chuck and Dan, two outstanding and accomplished daughters-in-law Sarah and Elizabeth, and three adorable granddaughers to whom all of these adjectives apply.
-Connie also likes to travel, play golf, garden, make jewelry and explore the world of art.
+Connie enjoys spending time with her wonderful family, including her amazing husband Tom, two fantastic sons Chuck and Dan, two outstanding and accomplished daughters-in-law Sarah and Elizabeth, three adorable granddaughters and one grandson to whom all of these adjectives apply.
+Connie also likes to travel, play golf, garden, and explore the world of art.